-5.19.3 For foreign registered aircraft, after establishing two way communications, ATS may initiate abbreviated callsigns for the type stated in 4.19.2a. and 4.19.2b.
-These callsigns may be abbreviated to:

-- the first character of the registration and at least the last 2 characters of the registration marking (e.g. N35826 "NOVEMBER EIGHT TWENTY SIX"); - b. the telephony designator of the aircraft operating agency, followed by at least the last 2 characters of the registration marking (e.g. "UNITED TWENTY SIX").
+- 5.19.3 After establishing two-way communications, ATS may initiate abbreviated callsigns for the type stated in 5.19.2a. and 5.19.2b.
+These callsigns may be abbreviated to: - a. the first character of the registration and at least the last 2 characters of the registration marking (e.g. N35826 "NOVEMBER EIGHT TWENTY SIX") or VH-TQK "VICTOR QUEBEC KILO"): - the telephony designator of the aircraft operating agency, followed by at least the last 2 characters of the registration marking (e.g. "UNITED TWENTY SIX").